2gis/on-premise-helm-charts/charts/2gis-pro-ui/README.md

-# 2GIS API Keys service
+# 2GIS-PRO UI service

-Use this Helm chart to deploy API Keys service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).
+Use this Helm chart to deploy 2GIS-PRO UI service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).

 > **Note:**
 >
 > All On-Premise services are beta, and under development.

-See the [documentation](https://docs.2gis.com/en/on-premise/keys) to learn about:

-- Architecture of the service.

-- Installing the service.

-    When filling in the keys for `values-keys.yaml` configuration file, refer to the documentation and the list of keys below.

-- Updating the service.

 ## Values